SkyAphid/PaletteSwapper/README.md

 ***Further information***

 These .txt definitions take in HEX values.
-So you'll list out the base colors (as in, the palette of the image you're starting with), and then add a split and list out the HEX values of the corresponding replacement colors.
-You must list these out in the same order, so in the example below, the first color at the top is `#4D5F64`; then after the first split (the `-`), the first value is `#776242`.
+So you'll list out the base colors that you wish to replace (as in, the palette of the image you're starting with), and then add a split and list out the HEX values of the corresponding replacement colors.
+You must list these out in the same order, so in the example above, the first color at the top is `#4D5F64`; then after the first split (the `-`), the first value is `#776242`.
 That means when PaletteSwapper is ran with this definition, all instances of color `#4D5F64` will be replaced with the color `#776242`.

 ## [Releases / Download](https://github.com/SkyAphid/PaletteSwapper/releases)
 You can download a standalone EXE for the program here.
 The JAR is included, so you can run it with JRE16 or higher from command line as well if you're on another OS.